by Beverly Hutchinson McNeff

 We are all trim tabs of consciousness, and it is through our daily shifts in thought that transformation occurs.
 Anthropologist Margaret Meade was alluding to that when she said, “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”

 As students of A Course in Miracles we have the opportunity to be everyday trim tabs of global healing.
 The Course tells us, “I am the means God has appointed for the salvation of the world.”
 (W-63) And, the means of this appointed task is forgiveness.
 As we are told, “My forgiveness is the means by which the world is healed, together with myself.
 Let me, then, forgive the world, that it may be healed along with me.”
 (W-82)

 We have the mission and the means to heal our world.
-We don’t have to take giant steps to make a difference, just work at the trim tab level of the relationship or situation that is right in front of you now.
+We don’t have to take giant steps; we can instead work at the trim tab level of the relationship or situation that is right in front of us now.
 The willingness for healing and peace to be the outcome in one relationship or situation makes a mighty difference in this world.
 One person can make a difference especially when they share the power of the Infinite, the power of God in doing so.
 And that is the purpose when forgiveness is the goal.

 Let’s join together as mighty trim tabs of healing today.
 Let us look at the problems that may be confronting us or the world today and allow forgiveness to rest its healing blessing on them.
 We can indeed be healed today.
 We can escape from a world of pain and suffering, for it is God’s will that we be healed and the means occurs as we release everyone with us through the power of forgiveness.
 What a mighty purpose we have!